AgiFlow/agiflow-sdks/README.md

 [<img src="./docs/overview.png">](https://www.loom.com/share/d2e4fcb3b7c847ec8bc752f48a644570)

-With automatic logging and detailed traces, AGIFlow optimizes performance and resolves issues efficiently.
-Additionally, its intuitive dashboards accelerate QA and feedback loops, boosting team productivity and reducing training time.
+If you are developing a complex LLM workflow, you might have some difficulties with:
+- Understand how output from one LLM affect the other LLM inference
+- Disect LLM execution dependencies to improve performance
+- Communicate with QA and non-technical users on how the workflow works
+...and more

+AGIFlow solves these issues by visualising LLM workflow automatically for you based on telemetry data.
+With a few integration lines of code, you can get AGIFlow up and running from development environment to production.
 We understand the challenges of bringing your LLM app to production and want to ensure you have a [scalable, trustworthy infrastructure](./docs/architecture.md) to do so.

 ## Getting Started

-Running Agiflow app locally using `docker compose` and start tracing your application by:
+The simpliest way to get start is to use [AGIFlow's control-plane dashboard](https://app.agiflow.io).
+If you wish to keep your workflow and data private, you can also run Agiflow app locally using `docker compose` and start tracing your application by:

 1. **Clone the Repository**:
 ```bash